pyTooling/Actions/doc/JobTemplate/Quality/CheckDocumentation.rst

 .. seealso::

    :ref:`JOBTMPL/ExtractConfiguration`
-     ``ExtractConfiguration`` is usualy used to compute the path to the package's source code directory.
+     ``ExtractConfiguration`` is usually used to compute the path to the package's source code directory.

 .. _JOBTMPL/CheckDocumentation/Parameters: